Assessing, Exploiting, and Mitigating Syntactic Robustness Failures in LLM-Based Code Generation: Implementation and Experimental Design

+\textbf{Reasoning vs. Translation Prompts: } We categorize prompts into reasoning and translation types (Section~\ref{sec:overview}).
+Reasoning prompts require the LLM to engage in mathematical manipulation and reasoning to generate the appropriate code, as they involve complex tasks that need to be understood and processed based on the mathematical formula.
+In contrast, translation prompts allow the LLM to directly utilize the mathematical formulas that are in the prompts as part of the generated code, as these formulas can be directly translated into program expressions.
+Out of the 52 prompts, we have 36 reasoning and 16 translation prompts.

+\textbf{Programming language: } We chose C as the target language for our code generation prompts.
+C and C++ are extensively used for mathematical computing tasks in scientific computing due to their efficiency and performance in handling complex computations~\cite{numericalRecipeC,HighPerformaneC}.
+Recent studies have utilized these languages in LLM-based code generation for tasks such as differential equations, numerical methods, and advanced computer science problems~\cite{kashefi2023chatgpt,ChatGptForDEpresentation, GptForFiniteElementMethod,catir2025evaluating}.

+\textbf{Mutated formula generation:} To measure the impact of syntactic transformations of a formula on the generated code, we generate up to 20 mutations per syntactic distance (1–5).
+At distance 1, the number is often fewer than 20 due to limited applicable mutation operators.
+Distance 0 corresponds to the original prompt, yielding a single instance.
+Across 52 prompts, this results in approximately 4,000 mutated prompts in total.

+\textbf{Non-determinism of LLMs:} LLMs are inherently non-deterministic.
+To address this, we experimented with various temperature, top\_p, and seed configurations (where applicable) and selected the most deterministic settings, detailed in our artifact~\cite{ourAnonRepo}.
+Additionally, we executed the LLM-based code generator five times per prompt to mitigate variability.

-\textbf{Post-processing of the GPT responses:} The GPT responses contain English text explaining the code and the generated code when asked for a code.
-Our implementation takes the generated response from the GPT, eliminates the redundant texts, and finally converts it to a C file.
-The C files are then compiled into binaries using GCC~\cite{gcc}, which is also automated in our pipeline.
-Any C code with syntactic errors will not be compiled into binaries due to the presence of errors and will be considered non-equivalent with respect to our reference code.
+\textbf{Post-processing of the LLM responses:} Given a code generation prompt, the LLM responses typically contain the generated code and some English text explaining the generated code.
+Our implementation takes the generated response from an LLM, eliminates the non-code text, and converts it to a C file.
+The C files are then compiled into binaries using GCC~\cite{gcc}, which is automated in our pipeline.
+Any C code with syntactic errors is considered non-equivalent with respect to our reference code.

-\textbf{Non-determinism of GPTs:} We are aware of the fact that GPTs are non-deterministic.
-To reduce the non-determinism, we used temperature and seed values of 0.
-We have also tested different setups with temperature, top\_p, and seed values and chose the one that provides the most deterministic results.
-Moreover, we have asked GPT to provide code five times for the same prompt to analyze the impact of non-determinism.
-In our experiments, we queried both the GPTs with a total of 3135 queries ($627\times5$).
-Even though there are 627 equation variations, the final syntactic robustness degree is calculated by the number of equivalent programs out of these 3135 generated programs.